Mind The Gap: Alleviating Local Imbalance for Unsupervised Cross-Modality Medical Image Segmentation: Introduction

 In~\cite{chen2020harmonizing}, Chen \emph{et al.} shared the similar view that strictly aligning the entire feature distributions between domains is prone to result in negative transfer, since the transferability of different levels varies greatly.
 In addition, in~\cite{saito2019strong}, Saito \emph{et al.} identified an analogous phenomenon for object (instance-level) and scene layouts (image-level) in the task of object detection.
 Therefore, Chen \emph{et al.} proposed to handle a contradiction between transferability and discriminability globally and locally, while~\cite{saito2019strong} chose to leverage strong-local and weak-global alignment strategy instead.

 In a similar spirit, we rethink the alignment strategy for domain gap problem in medical image data.
 In this study, our main goal is to improve the transferability of the segmentation object.
 Considering that the characteristics of medical images are quite different from those natural images~\cite{cordts2016cityscapes,Richter_2017} - the segmentation target is relatively small and centralized, while the background is comparably complex and different (see Fig.~\ref{fig:HR}~(a)(b)), the domain shift problem itself is more severe and challenging, as it implies that not only the segmentation target but also the irrelevant background has a large domain shift.
 Due to the one-of-a-kind existence of irrelevant and complex background, the performance of common attempts on natural datasets would be greatly reduced.
 In other words, the key issue is effective alignment in the segmentation target with local domain gap imbalance.
 Thus, we argue that global alignment as well as the local alignment are both essential for domain adaptation in medical images.
 Merely global alignment may hurt the overall performance, potentially impairing the discriminability in target domain.
 While local alignment itself is insufficient to capture discriminative features in the segmentation target, it is likely to act on background area incorrectly under severe domain shift.
 Therefore, we first introduce a style-transfer module to pre-process the data beforehand to conquer the severe domain shift in the whole picture, as illustrated in Fig.~\ref{fig:onecol1}.
 This step proves vital, since it can make alignment at the domain level to globally alleviate the domain shift both in background and target, helping the downstream module prioritize the discriminative features with larger domain gap in the segmentation target instead of those in the whole picture.
 After that, the local feature masks are adopted in segmentation subnet produced by the uncertainty of the domain discriminator, which can be seen as the attention-like module that identifies the local domain gap in feature space unsupervisedly.
 This module could capture the discriminative features and emphasize these local alignment, ensuring the local-level semantic consistency for final prediction.
-To sum up, our main contributions are highlighted as follows:
+To sum up, the framework is capable of paying more attention to local regions with larger variance in segmentation target instead of coarse global alignment. our main contributions are highlighted as follows: